porrasm/reaktor-warehouse-app/README.md

 This is the preassignment for Reaktor.
 The application can be accessed on [Heroku](https://warehouse-stock-app.herokuapp.com/).

+The instructions for this assignment are available [here](https://www.reaktor.com/junior-dev-assignment/).

 ## Notes

 - Pagination was not necessary but it speeded up the page rendering by a bit.
 Filtering became a necessity with pagination.